kpaahana/KPAAHANA_github.io/essays/Meteor-Reflection.md

 <img class="ui left floated image" src="/images/computer_frustration_T.png" width = "300" height = "300">

-Every single day someone would either express a problem he/she is having for Meteor, or I would hear about it on Slack.
+Every single day someone would either express a problem he/she is having for Meteor, or I would hear about it on [Slack](https://slack.com/about), a messaging system designed to allow communication between people in the same team.
 And, we even wrote about our sorrows in the "Meteor Gotchas" WOD.
 The only real problem (in general) that came to mind was my computer overheating when indexing (in IntelliJ to create a new project).
 And when the computer got hot the fan would become so obnoxiously loud that my "solution" was to pause the indexing and close my laptop until the sound settled down.

 Closing my laptop once is fine, but picture me doing that MULTIPLE times DURING A WOD-- not fun.
 Luckily for me, I was saved by the fact that during the last two weeks of working on digits, we only had to create branches off of the project (which required little to no indexing) and that we didn't have to create a new project for the WODs.